 Funds.

+(a) Qualifying governments may only invest under subdivision 2 according to the limitations in this subdivision.
+A qualifying government under subdivision 1, clause (1) or (2), may only invest its funds that are held for long-term capital plans authorized by the city council or county board, or long-term obligations of the qualifying government.
+Long-term obligations of the qualifying government include long-term capital plan reserves, funds held to offset long-term environmental exposure, other postemployment benefit liabilities, compensated absences, and other long-term obligations established by applicable accounting standards.

-(b) Qualifying governments under subdivision 1, clause (1) or (2), may invest up to 15 percent of the sum of
+(b) Qualifying governments under subdivision 1, clause (1) or (2), may invest up to 15 percent of the sum of:

-(1) unassigned cash
+(1) unassigned cash;

-(2) cash equivalents
+(2) cash equivalents;

-(3) deposits; an
+(3) deposits; and

-(4) investments
+(4) investments.

+This calculation must be based on the qualifying government's most recent audited statement of net position, which must be compliant and audited pursuant to governmental accounting and auditing standards.
+Once the amount invested reaches 15 percent of the sum of unassigned cash, cash equivalents, deposits, and investments, no further funds may be invested under this section; however, a qualifying government may continue to manage the funds previously invested under this section even if the total amount subsequently exceeds 15 percent of the sum of unassigned cash, cash equivalents, deposits, and investments.

-(c) A qualified government under subdivision 1, clause (3), may invest up to the lesser of
+(c) A qualified government under subdivision 1, clause (3), may invest up to the lesser of:

-(1) 15 percent of the sum of its cash, cash equivalents, deposits, and investments; o
+(1) 15 percent of the sum of its cash, cash equivalents, deposits, and investments; or

-(2) 25 percent of its net assets as reported on the pool's most recent audited statement of net position, which must be compliant and audited pursuant to governmental accounting and auditing standards
+(2) 25 percent of its net assets as reported on the pool's most recent audited statement of net position, which must be compliant and audited pursuant to governmental accounting and auditing standards.

 Subd.
 4.